 ABOUT US

-The Friends of the Lakewood Dog Park, (originally named FIDO), was founded in January 2002 as a citizen’s group helping to bring a dog park to Lakewood in the belief that such a park would enhance the livability of Lakewood as it has for other communities nationwide.
-Now that the park has been constructed, the group is continuing to work with the city to improve and maintain the park.
-The group worked closely with Mayor Tom George’s administration in planning the renovations carried out in early 2004.
-These improvements included a new gravel surface which eliminates mud problems and a new walkway to the park’s entrance.
+The Friends of the Lakewood Dog Park (named initially FIDO) was founded in January 2002 as a citizens’ group helping to bring a dog park to Lakewood in the belief that such a park would enhance the livability of Lakewood as it has for other communities nationwide.
+Now that the park has been constructed, the group continues working with the city to improve and maintain the park.
+The group worked closely with Mayor Tom George’s administration to plan the renovations in early 2004.
+These improvements included a new gravel surface, eliminating mud problems, and a new walkway to the park’s entrance.
 Friends provided a substantial part of the funding for these improvements.

 History

 After much discussion about location, the City agreed in the fall of 2002 to construct the park at its present Metroparks site, seven-tenths of an acre in area, just across the bridge from the Marina.
-The City and FIDO agreed to share the expense of the project, which covered fencing, grass seeding, installation of the water fountain, and “mutt-mitt” dispensers.
+The City and FIDO agreed to share the project’s expense, which covered fencing, grass seeding, installation of the water fountain, and “mutt-mitt” dispensers.
 FIDO raised $15,000 to help.
 The park was opened on June 27, 2003, and soon proved to be one of Lakewood’s most popular parks.
 One big problem appeared.
-The constant wear on the grass surface wore it down to bare dirt which soon turned into mud when the rains came.
+The constant wear on the grass surface wore it down to bare dirt, which soon turned into mud when the rains came.

 In the spring of 2004 the Parks and Recreation Department, under the guidance of Tim Herdman, solved this problem by installing a light gravel surface on most of the park, along with a concrete apron at the entrance and a solid slate walk from the entrance to the road.
 The park had a grand reopening in May 2004.
 Again, FIDO made a substantial financial contribution.
 Looking to the future, the group has chosen the more conventional name “Friends of the Lakewood Dog Park.”